nene/komoot-challenge/README.md

 ## What did I learn

 - Had not used the browser Drag'n'Drop API before.
-It worked pretty well, but I felt I wrote too much code for this simple drag-n-drop UI.
-  There likely are libraries out there to simplify away a lot of it.
+  It seemed to work pretty well in Firefox, but then I discovered it not quite working when testing in other browsers.
+  Turned out I had used the deprecated dragexit event.
+  Additionally I had problems with excessive dragleave events being fired, which I fixed with applying `pointer-events: none` to child elements.

 [create-react-app]: https://create-react-app.dev/
 [styled-components]: https://styled-components.com/